rancher/fleet-docs/docs/ref-crds.md

 #### Cluster

-Cluster corresponds to a kubernetes cluster.
+Cluster corresponds to a Kubernetes cluster.
 Fleet deploys bundles to targeted clusters.
 Clusters to which Fleet deploys manifests are referred to as downstream clusters.
 In the single cluster use case, the Fleet manager Kubernetes cluster is both the manager and downstream cluster at the same time.

 | Field | Description | Scheme | Required |
 | ----- | ----------- | ------ | -------- |